 Evidence!
 Where’s the evidence you may say.
 It’s not enough to do the first 4 steps, testing and measuring is critical.
 Assumptions can sneak in anywhere.
 Implementing further surveying and measures for success are key to assess prototype projects.

 It became clear early on in our Design Thinking process that the outcomes for Catalyst were going to be game-changing.
-It shouldn’t be a surprise in some ways, as we took a holistic approach, which enabled Catalyst to see the entire picture, not just a snapshot of their perceived challenge.
+It shouldn’t be a surprise in some ways, as we took a holistic approach, which enabled Catalyst to see the entire picture, not just a snapshot of their perceived challenges.

 The result went beyond the positive impacts and improvements made to learner engagement and the curriculum, the process genuinely created a new way of thinking for the Catalyst team right through from executives to trainers, the marketing team to sales and everyone in between!
 This was the biggest surprise from the Design Thinking process — that our people changed the way they think and operate.

 Catalyst now trusts our people to be solution builders.
 And our people at every level feel empowered.
 They feel that their voice is heard and that they can truly contribute to the greater purpose, creating positive change for themselves and those around them.
 Because they can, and they did.
 It all started with Design Thinking.

 Head of Learning and Teaching | Catalyst Education